-Much taken by Ullman’s characterisations (eg: yuppie Sara Downey, Tina the postal worker, anthropologist Cecil Beckwith) and mimicry, the Americans awarded her a 1990 Emmy, although when the series was sold to the UK the material seemed weak, and Ullman and supporting cast (including Julie Kavner and Dan Castellaneta) underused.
+Much taken by Ullman’s characterisations (yuppie Sara Downey, Tina the New York postal worker, anthropologist Cecil Beckwith etc) and mimicry, the Americans awarded her a 1990 Emmy, although when the series was sold to the UK, the material seemed weak, and Ullman and supporting cast (including Julie Kavner and Dan Castellaneta) underused.

-Among some of her recurring characters was Francesca, a 14-year-old girl raised by two gay dads; ageing actress Sandra Decker; Australian pro golfer Kiki Howard-Smith; radio announcer Summer Storm; and singer Angel Tish.
+A master of dialects, Ullman was able to play an exceptionally wide variety of characters, including Francesca, a 14-year-old girl raised by two gay dads; ageing actress Sandra Decker; Australian pro golfer Kiki Howard-Smith; radio announcer Summer Storm; and singer Angel Tish.

-Not the least important aspect of the series was that it aired short animations between the sketches about a dysfunctional yellow family, that became The Simpsons.
+Not the least important aspect of the series was that it aired short animations created by Matt Groening between the sketches about a dysfunctional yellow family that became The Simpsons.
 Ullman later tried to sue for a share of Simpsons gross profits but to no avail.

 Each show closed with Tracey dressed in a robe and delivering her catchphrase to the audience: “Go home, go home”.